Alex313031/thorium/docs/linux_build_instructions.md

 hours on slower ones.

-If you've already installed the build dependencies on the machine (from another checkout, for example), you can omit the `--nohooks` flag and `fetch` will automatically execute `gclient runhooks` at the end.
+If you've already installed the build dependencies on the machine (from another checkout, for example), you can omit the `--nohooks` flag and *fetch* will automatically execute `gclient runhooks` at the end.

-When `fetch` completes, it will have created a hidden `.gclient` file and a directory called `src` in the working directory.
+When *fetch* completes, it will have created a hidden `.gclient` file and a directory called `src` in the *chromium* directory.
 The remaining instructions assume you have switched to the `src` directory, so:

 ```shell